Question #1883

 Regarding the implementation it depends of course on the concrete case, I haven't worked with annotations and images yet, but since IIIF provides a standardized api there are already frameworks that support the visualization of IIIF manifests (e.g. Mirador https://projectmirador.org/)

-Updated by Alexander Watzinger over 1 year ago
+Updated by Alexander Watzinger about 2 years ago

 Thank you Andi for your feedback.
 We thought about using IIIF quite some time but mostly because it helps with viewing of big images.